cater for children from Grade R 7 and provide

 We at SOL strive to:

-childs true potential
+reach their true potential

 To provide a caring and supportive, nurturing environment